 Yorkshire Road Relays

-The Yorkshires involves teams of 4 running legs of 3 miles each around a cycle track (previously at the Brownlee Centre in Leeds, but in 2020 it’ll be at Sport City in York).
+The Yorkshires involve teams of 4 running legs of 3 miles each around a cycle track (previously at the Brownlee Centre in Leeds).
 This makes for fast running, great spectating, and excellent facilities.
 The event is held in late March or early April.
 If you’re new to road relays and want a gentle introduction, this is the event to do: there are some very good runners here, but it’s a bit lower-key than the other races.

 Women’s Results